sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 !!! example "practical"

-    create a text file on your local computer (using wordpad on windows, Text Edit on Mac, or gedit on linux).
+    Create a text file on your local computer (using wordpad on windows, Text Edit on Mac, or gedit on linux).
 Save that file, and then send it to the distant server.